EduardoMDSousa/Android-klipperscreen-/README.md

 #!/bin/bash
 DISPLAY=(your ip from blue screen):0 /home/pi/.KlipperScreen-env/bin/python3 /home/pi/KlipperScreen/screen.py

+- Note the ip appears on the blue screen when the xsdl starts successfully, if it doesn't show the blue screen use another version of the app. example images will be uploaded here

-Save Buffer by "Ctrl X" then yes now run sudo chmod +x ./launch_klipperscreen.sh
+Save Buffer by "Ctrl X" then yes and enter ,now run sudo chmod +x ./launch_klipperscreen.sh

 this is necessary to make our script executable